magnoborgo/FreezeSplineWarp2/README.md

 #### Licensing ####

-This script is made avalable under a BSD Style license that is included in the package.
+This script is made avalable under a BSD Style license that is included in the package